elad-amrani/self-classifier/README.md

 # Self-Classifier: Self-Supervised Classification Network

-Official PyTorch implementation and pretrained models of the paper "Self-Supervised Classification Network".
+Official PyTorch implementation and pretrained models of the paper [Self-Supervised Classification Network](https://arxiv.org/abs/2103.10994).
 Self-Classifier is a self-supervised end-to-end classification neural network.
 It learns labels and representations simultaneously in a single-stage end-to-end manner.

 ![](./graphics/Self-Classifier_arch.jpg "Self-Classifier Architecture")